iTrip logo

 NORMAL

-iTrip provides a focused 68-hour training curriculum designed to prepare two individuals included in the initial franchise fee for launch.
-The program includes on-site launch support for operational readiness; on-site assistance incurs additional fees, and franchisees are responsible for travel and living expenses.
+iTrip provides a focused 68-hour training curriculum designed to prepare two managerial staff members for launch.
+The program includes on-site launch assistance with additional costs, with travel and lodging expenses managed by the franchisee.

 Franchisee Stability